crs4/seal/docs/prq_index.rst

 you need to override this default behaviour set the appropriate ``*.base-quality-encoding`` property.
 With qseq data use::

-  ./bin/prq -D bl.qseq.base-quality-encoding=sanger qseq prq
+  ./bin/prq -D seal.qseq-input.base-quality-encoding=sanger qseq prq

 With fastq data use::